2010 Through 2019

 I enjoyed serving as an EcoRise student showcase/student invention judge, and I suggested and implemented the organization’s first Leadership Council reception (at dwg. studio).
 I represented EcoRise at such events as SXSW Eco, SXSWEdu, Earth Day Texas and Silicon Labs Employee Volunteer Day.
 I also suggested EcoRise apply to be matched with a filmmaker to create a new film via Lights.
 Camera.
-Help., and EcoRise was chosen in 2014 (see the video above).
-I wrote and submitted award nominations for EcoRise, some of which it has received.
-Last but not least, I created the organization’s first GuideStar profile, which received the GuideStar Exchange Gold Seal for transparency.
-It was a busy but productive year.
+Help.
+EcoRise was chosen in 2014.
+Last but not least, I created the organization’s first GuideStar profile, and it attained the GuideStar Exchange Gold Seal for transparency.
+It was a busy but productive year!

 During this year, I also found the time to speak during the 2014 AFP DFW Philanthropy in Action Conference at the Irving Convention Center, and before the Texas Library Association’s Annual Assembly at the Hyatt Regency, Austin.
 I also served as one of a team of teachers for the summer, 2014 CFRE Review Course in Austin (to help aspiring CFREs prepare for the certification examination).